Kurumiiw/Middleware/README.md

 ## Using the middleware in custom applications

 A barebones example of how to use poetry is shown in `example-service/`.
 This can be used as a starting point to create applications on top of the middleware.
 Details for how to do this are explained in detail in the [example-service README](./example-service/README.md).

-## **Poetry**

-**Note:** This is not necessary to run the middleware normally, as no dependencies outside the Python standard library are required!

-Do the following while in the subfolder `middleware/`

-- To install dependencies: `poetry install`
-- To activate virtual environment: `poetry shell`
-- To add dependencies: `poetry add [-D] X` (Use -D for development dependencies)